A Historic Landmark in the Heart of Midtown Memphis

 Commute?
 What commute?

 Midtown is truly the crossroads of Memphis.
 All of the main highways and key streets are just a stone’s throw away.
 Whether you’re headed downtown or to East Memphis, you don’t have to worry about the hustle and bustle of traffic on the interstate.
-Take advantage of multiple access points and shortcuts to get to your destination.
+Take advantage of multiple access points, shortcuts and the walkable neighborhood to get to your destination.